utensil/lean4_jupyter/README.md

 ## What's next

 - Fix [repl#40](https://github.com/leanprover-community/repl/issues/40) (PRed as [repl#41](https://github.com/leanprover-community/repl/issues/41))
+- Improve the syntax highlighting in the WebUI, currently it sees Lean 4 as Python
 - Improve the alectryon annotation to support annotations in the middle of a line
 - Provide a switch to use codespan instead of alectryon in the WebUI, or a way to see warnings and errors without hovering or clicking
 - Learn from [previous prototypes](https://leanprover.zulipchat.com/#narrow/stream/270676-lean4/topic/Prototype.3A.20Jupyter.20for.20Lean4) to improve UX